MillaBasset/MillaBasset/README.md

 ## About Me

-I am a 21 year old undergraduate and part-time developer born on April 30th.
+I am a part-time developer born on April 30th.
 I am a Computer Science and Math dual major, with a general focus in the areas of:

 - Cybersecurity